netspeak/netspeak4-application-ngrams/README.md

 __NOTE:__ When building large indexes using `./netspeak4 build -i <input> -o <output>`, be sure that the limit on the maximum number of opened files by one process is high enough.
 __If it's too low, the build process will fail.__
 For small indexes a limit for 1024 is sufficient but for larger data sets (>10GB input), be sure it's at least 2048.
-You can set the limit using the `ulimit` command.
+You can set the limit using the `ulimit` command. <br>
+WSL users: This limit will be reset with every restart of your Linux subsystem.

 #### `shell`